Code-Institute-Submissions/Madscientist35-milestone-project-one-mhc-financial-services/README.md

 ### Media
 •	The images used in this project were taken from pexels.com.
+•   All Logos were created by the developer.
 ### Code
-•	The HTML/CSS used for the Website was created by me with modified templates taken from bootstrap library and mdbootstrap
+•	The HTML/CSS used for the Website was created by me with modified templates taken from bootstrap library and mdbootstrap.

 •	Bootstrap4 - Library was used throughout the project mainly to make site responsive.

-•   Template taken for footer and contact form was from mdBootstrap
+•   Template taken for footer and contact form was from mdBootstrap.
 ### Content
 •	All content was written by the developer.
-### Media
-•	All Logos were created by the developer.

 ## Acknowledgements
-•	My Mentor for continuous helpful feedback.
+•	My Mentor for continuous helpful feedback and guidance to stay on task.

 •	Tutor support at Code Institute for their support.

+•   My Partner and Kids for tolerating the late nights.

 ## Disclaimer
 The content on this website is for the purpose of this business only and will be copyrighted to MHC Financial Services.